dannydabbles/dreamdeck/chainlit.md

 ---

 Dreamdeck is your portal to endless storytelling.
 Dive into the world of immersive narratives and bring your stories to life with the power of AI.
 Happy adventuring!
+### Knowledge Directory Requirements
+- Must exist at project root (`./knowledge`)
+- Required even when using Docker - mount to `/app/knowledge`
+- Create empty directory if not using knowledge features